Using the Library

 DUDE.
 DON’T BE THAT GUY.

-We’re pretty easy-going around here, so we expect people will treat each other with respect and be cool while you’re in the town’s second living room, OK?
+We’re pretty easy-going around here, so treat each other with respect and be cool while you’re in the town’s second living room, Mmmm-kay?

 - Please don’t shout, up the volume on a computer without headphones, run, play hide-and-seek or other games, get rowdy, or bother others.
 It’s annoying.
 Also, no cussing, please.
 Keep it clean, is all we ask.
 If someone tells us you’re annoying them, we’ll ask you to stop.
 If you don’t stop, we’ll ask you to leave.